movebit/move/language/move-analyzer/design.md

 ## The design of move-analyzer2

-move-analyzer2 is a novel move lanugage IDE support.
+move-analyzer2 is a novel move-lanugage IDE support. move-analyzer2 include semantic analyzer of move and MSL.

-move-analyzer2 include semantic analyzer of move and MSL.
+Here we demonstrate serval core concepts in move-analyzer2 to help you understand how it works.

-First visit some core Concept of move-analyzer2.
+## Basic

 ### `Item`

-Item is something you can define in you program. and used it later somewhere.
+Item is nearly anything that you can define in you program and save for later use.

-variable,paramater,typeparameter,and ... are all items.
+Variable, parameter, typeparameter are all items.

 ### `Scope`

-Scope means some scope you can define variable,function,etc.
+Scope is where you defined variable, function, etc.

-For example module is scope, and function is a scope too.
+For example, module, function are all scope.

 ~~~
-// module is scope,So you can define a function in it.
+// module is a scope, you can define a function inside.
 0x1::some_module{
-    // here you can define function,const,...
+    // define function, const,...
     fun some_fun() {
-        // function is scope too, you can create variable and ...
+        // function is a scope too, you can create variable and ...
     }
 }
 ~~~

 ### `Scopes`

-`Scopes` composed with two important field(`scopes` and `addresses`) and someother addtional information.
+`Scopes` is composed by `scopes`, `addresses`, and some addtional info.

-`scopes` is a stack of `Scope`.
+`Scopes` is simply a stack of `Scope`.

-`scopes` works like function calls.
+`Scopes` works like function calls.

 * push a frame on stack when you want call function.

 * pop out a frame when function returns.

-For example.
+Example:
 ~~~
 fun some_fun() {

-    {   // here is a scope.
+    {   // When enter, we create a `scope`.
-        // push a `Scope` when enter so we can hold
+        // push this `scope` to `Scopes` stack.
-        // current block declared variables.
+        // declared variables.
         let _x = 100;

         ...

-        // at end we pop out a `Scope`.
+        // At end, we pop out this `Scope`.
     }

 }
 ~~~
-`addresses` are just Global `Scope` which contains global struct definition , function definition,etc.
+`addresses` are just Global `Scope` which contains global struct definition, function definition,etc.

-For example.
+Example:
 ~~~
 0x1::some_module {
-    fun some_fun() {  // some_fun will saved in `addresses` and can be accessed somehow.
+    fun some_fun() {  // some_fun will saved in `addresses` and can be accessed by method.

     }
 }
 ~~~

 ### `ResolvedType`

-`ResolvedType` is a type have semantic meanings.
+`ResolvedType` is the type which have semantic meanings.
-It's a type resovled from user defined.
+It's resolved from user defined.

-For example.
+Example:
 ~~~
 struct XXX { ... }
-fun some_fun() : XXX  // XXX will resovled to ResolvedType::Struct which will contains information of the structure too.
+fun some_fun() : XXX  // XXX will resovled to ResolvedType::Struct which will contains info of a structure.
 {

 }